philpagel/PCE174-communication/readme.md

 logging light meter.

-The PCE-174 appears to be identical to the Extech HD450 light meter but as I don't own the latter I have no way to test this.
+The PCE-174 appears to be identical to the Extech HD450 light meter but as I don't own the latter I have no way of testing this.
 The user manual for the Extech version of the instrument is quite a bit better than the PCE version, so try and find it online...